 Why is brand personality important?

 Besides, a certain personality helps your brand connect with customers emotionally, convey your brand message, and set the tone of your business.
 Companies communicate their traits over time through their products, quality, and packaging.
-Brand personality is not only what you want customers to think about your brand but also how they actually perceive it.
+Brand personality is what you want customers to think about your brand and how they actually perceive it.

 Brand personality is essential for any company, so it’s necessary to know about its types as well.
 Let’s walk you through the five main kinds.

 There are five types of brand personalities.
-To choose a personality for your new business or find out whether your company has a brand personality and determine its type, we’ll review them all.
+We’ll review them all to help you choose a personality for your new business or determine whether your company has a brand personality and its type.
 Let’s get the ball rolling and start with sincerity.

 One of the examples of sincere and honest brands is Gymshark, a brand of gym clothing for men and women.
-To popularize its brand and build long-term relationships with customers, the brand asked influencers for help.
-Gymshark strives for genuine customers who love the brand and fitness.
+Gymshark strives to have genuine customers who love their brand and fitness.
+To popularize the brand and build long-term relationships with customers, the company asked influencers for help.

 Companies that have an “excitement” trait provide their audience with an unforgettable experience.
 They encourage customers to join them and discover something new and unknown.
 Such brands are good at creating hype around their products or services.

 Let’s take Airbnb, for example.
 Unforgettable trips are guaranteed with this vacation rental company.
 With the help of this app, people have the opportunity to go on a vacation and stay at a local’s place.
-Besides, Airbnb mentioned it in its mission statement.
 In 2014, the brand even changed its logo to visually represent Airbnb’s personality.

-These are the companies consumers choose to be sure that everything will be done well and according to the high standards.
+These are the companies consumers choose to be sure that everything will be done well and according to their high standards.
 They are industry leaders that show the high quality of products and are committed to constant innovations and improvements.
-Such brands can be also described as intelligent, reliable, and experienced.
+Such brands can also be described as intelligent, reliable, and experienced.

-Apple is a great example of a brand with the traits mentioned above.
+Apple is an excellent example of a brand with the traits mentioned above.
 It’s extremely popular because of the devices it produces.
 The company invests in social media marketing and an up-to-date site to reach its target audience — modern and cool young people.
 Apple is a world-known company with a unique and modern personality that offers reliable and high-quality devices.

-To this group, we can refer brands that not everyone can afford.
+To this group belong the brands that not everyone can afford.
 They combine luxury and superiority.
-They are expensive, elegant, glamorous, and upper class.
+They are expensive, elegant, glamorous, and upper-class.
 Tiffany & Co is one of them.
-With clever marketing and targeting, the brand was able to establish itself as a brand with a charming, elegant, and expensive personality.
+With clever marketing and targeting, the company was able to establish itself as a brand with a charming, elegant, and expensive personality.

-Companies in this group stress the power and strength of their clients.
+Companies in this group emphasize the power and strength of their clients.
 They focus on the outdoors and nature.
-These brands can be also characterized as masculine, rough, and tough.
+These brands can also be characterized as masculine, rough, and tough.

-Your brand can be happy, exciting, energetic, family-orientated, mature and you are the one to define.
-People are extremely different in their traits, character, and appearance just like brands.
-Yet sometimes their goals might be the same.
-To create a strong brand personality, you should pay attention to our four tips and implement them in the right way.
+Your brand can be happy, exciting, energetic, family-oriented, mature, and you are the one to define it.
+People are extremely different in their traits, character, and appearance, just like brands.
+However, sometimes their goals might be the same.
+To create a strong brand personality, you should pay attention to our four tips and implement them correctly.

 - Serve your target audience.
 Remember, the needs and wants of your customers are your top priority.
 That’s why you need to do everything possible to comply with them.
 You should know the basic information about your clients: who they are, where they come from, and what their interests are.
-It allows you to create personalized offers which you can promote in your email campaigns.
-SendPulse allows you to reach your customers through professional email newsletters which you can create with the help of our drag and drop email editor.
+It allows you to create personalized offers and promote them in your email campaigns.
+SendPulse allows you to reach your customers through professional email newsletters you can create with the help of our drag and drop email editor.

 - Make a list of adjectives accurately describing your brand.
-This is a great practice especially for those who are about to start their business.
+This is a great practice, especially for those who are about to start their business.
 The exercise will help you get the creative juices flowing.
-Let your brand have a personality by giving it several traits that describe it the best.
-For example, if you sell stylish clothes for young people, you can describe your brand as youthful, energetic, and passionate.
+Let your brand have a personality by giving it several traits that describe it best.
+For example, if you sell stylish clothes for young people, you can present your brand as youthful, energetic, and passionate.

 - Define the direction for your brand personality.
 If you have the list of adjectives describing your brand, it will be easier for you to determine in which direction you want to move and develop.
-Imagine that your brand is a person and give it characteristics that you suppose will be appreciated and loved by customers.
+Imagine that your brand is a person, and give it characteristics that your customers will appreciate and love.

 - Harley Davidson